AgustinGomila/theory_of_distinctions/pointless-topology.md

 # Referencias

-- Edalat, A. "A generalisation of Henstock–Kurzweil integral to compact metric spaces" (preprint, 2025).
+- Edalat, A. "A generalisation of Henstock—Kurzweil integral to compact metric spaces" (preprint, 2025).
 - Di Gianantonio, P. & Edalat, A., "A Domain-Theoretic Framework for Conditional Probability and Bayesian Updating in Programming" (2025).
 - Lawson, J. D. & Lu, B., "Riemann and Edalat integration on domains" (2003).